neumann-johannes/qlcm/README.md

 ##### Bootstrap:
 * Good base css infrastructure
-* Quickly able to make app scalable to different screen sizes and resolutions
+* Quickly able to make app scalable to different screens and resolutions (or a small browser window)
   * Note: Seems to bring jQuery 1.12 along with it, but the ajax didn't work with that.

 ### Visual Design: